 - Having no family or friends around?

-- Being in charge of the family gatherings?
+- In charge of the family gatherings?

 - Present pressure – finding that PERFECT gift?

 - Traveling expense, plane rides, getting sick by being exposed to so many people?

 - Taking time off from work and your work tasks pile up?

 - Forcing yourself to be happy, upbeat and social?